AdaCore/xmlada/docs/unicode.rst

 Another character set is the JIS X 0208, used to encode Japanese characters.

 Note that a character set is different from a repertoire.
-For instance, the same character C with cedilla doesn't have the same integer value in the ISO/8859-1 character set and the ISO/8859-2 character set.
+For instance, the same character C with cedilla doesn’t have the same integer value in the ISO/8859-1 character set and the ISO/8859-2 character set.

 Unicode is also such a character set, that contains all the possible characters